-If you’re carrying around lots of debt—specifically credit card debt—it could be having a negative impact on your credit score.
+If you’re carrying around lots of debt, it could be having a negative impact on your credit score.

 The total amount of debt you have relative to the total amount of credit available to you—or credit utilization ratio —is a significant factor affecting your credit score, making up 30 percent of that score.

-If you’re carrying a high balance on one or many cards, your credit score could be negatively affected.
+Carrying a balance on one or many credit cards could have a negative effect on your credit score.
 But if you pay off all that debt, your credit score could go up, which could be helpful if you’re trying to do something like purchase a home or take out a loan.

 Quick Fact: Another factor in your credit score is how you manage your debt.
 You could build credit by using your credit cards from time to time, provided that you pay off the balance in full each month.
 By making on-time payments, you’ll be seen as a more trustworthy borrower and your score could go up.

 Perhaps one of the biggest upsides to being debt-free is the ability to invest.
 With less money going toward outstanding debt, you’ll have funds to put toward the future—whether it’s retirement, a rainy-day fund, continuing education, a business opportunity or even a dream trip to Bali.

 Thanks to compounding interest, the more you can save and invest now, the more you’ll have down the line.
 Say you are 25 and invest $1,000 a year for 10 years, then stop investing altogether.

 Whittling down debt frees up cash that you can put to work.